shiroi27/Password-Generator-Python/README.md

 🧠 What I Learned

-Through this Day 11 mini-project, I:
+Through this Day 11 mini-project, I :
 	•	Practiced clean GUI design using .place() layouting
 	•	Created a secure password generation logic
 	•	Focused on improving visual hierarchy and readability